In This Post You Will Find:

 I think it’s all the red, personally, that makes Target’s that much better.

 Target has switched to plastic carts that are delicious to roll around.
 Smooth like silk, they glide all over the place.
 Walmart, on the other hand, has archaic carts that cling to one another like terrified bits of velcro.
 Target has tons of carts that accommodate more than one kid; I usually have a hard time finding any carts at all at Walmart, let alone one that will carry more than one parcel of offspring.
-This is kind of really a big huge deal when you are a mom.
+Target also has “Caroline’s Carts”, which are made for kids with disabilities… which is a huge deal for me as I need that.

 The food sold in both places is pretty awful but of the two, Walmart’s is way worse.
 Worse quality with same or more expensive prices.
 Only the non-perishables looked safe-ish to me.

 In the stores in my area, the people who shop at Target tend to be smartly clad, rather fashionable.
-Lots of white people and/or people of color who look well educated.
+Lots of people of color and/or white people who look well educated.
 A lot of the same type of (upper) middle class kid accessories (ergo baby carriers, BOB strollers) and Dansko-shoe-wearing Moms.
 You know the type.
 Cars in the parking lot are Prius’s or Odyssey’s with a few Civics, Corollas and Lexus thrown in.
 Lots of Toyota represented.

 I very much prefer the people at Walmart.
-They make eye contact with me, say hi (often – excitingly – in other languages! ).
+The other shoppers there make eye contact with me, say hi (often – excitingly – in other languages! ).
 They are friendly and move their carts in a considerate manner.
 They don’t seem as utterly self-absorbed as the shoppers in Target.
 Maybe that’s also a Berkeley/Oakland difference, I don’t know.

 b.
 Lane Speed: